 What size of pan do I use

-Ideally please use the 8-inch sized pan, this is the size of the pan this recipe was developed for.
-If you use a 10-inch pan your cooking time will be less, and will not be as written here on this recipe.
+Ideally please use the 9-inch sized pan, this is the size of the pan this recipe was developed.
+If you desire to use a different sized pan, your cooking times will vary.

 How many Oreos do I use?